terales/blackbird-docs/src/content/docs/apps/Airtable.mdx

 We added extra logic on top of existing Airtable webhooks to avoid duplication of events.
 But still there is possibility of duplicated events.
 According to Airtable documentation:
 `Notification pings are at-least-once.
-That is, we guarantee that for every change, one notification will be generated, but spurious notifications (when there are no new changes) are also possible.`<br>
+That is, we guarantee that for every change, one notification will be generated, but spurious notifications (when there are no new changes) are also possible.`
 [Airtable documentation](https://airtable.com/developers/web/api/webhooks-overview)

 Important: Airtable allows only 2 webhooks for one oauth connection at the same time.
 This means that for one oauth connection in Blackbird you can create only 2 birds with webhooks with different input parameters.
 If you will try to create third bird with different inputs in Airtable webhook you will get an error during publishing.